Nothing like setting it out in dollars and cents.

 Sure, why not?
 Let’s take out the fossil-fuel complex.

-Just a few hours ago, I was handling a piece that talked about Desmond Tutu and his description of the Alberta tar sands as ‘filth.’
+Just a few hours ago, I was reading a piece that talked about Desmond Tutu and his description of the Alberta tar sands as ‘filth.’
 I’m starting to think maybe he didn’t go far enough.

 Although the contract may have been shredded by greedy companies driven by greedier financiers, the sense of entitlement on the part of white men remains intact.
 Many white men feel they have played by the rules and expected to reap the rewards of that obedient responsibility.
 It’s pretty infuriating not to get what you feel you deserve.
 That’s the aggrieved entitlement that lies underneath the anger of American white men.